 - Finely chop the garlic.

-- In a large flat dish, mix together, the garlic, lime juice and zest, 2 tbsp of the olive oil and 1 tbsp of the rosemary.
+- In a large flat dish, mix together, the garlic, lime juice and zest, 2 tablespoon of the olive oil and 1 tablespoon of the rosemary.

 - Add the tuna steaks and turn to coat in the marinade.
 Set aside.